Backend-Staging/Estate-Management-API/README.md

 ---

-For more details, see the documentation in each subdirectory or contact the project maintainer.
+For more details, see the documentation in each subdirectory or contact me at 🌐 [Jonathan Constant](https://www.linkedin.com/in/jonathan-constant-b7462021a/).